sdowding/resume/README.md

 #### Project: Pre-Authorized Payment & Risk Replacement

-- Designed, implemented, and led the replacement of an existing system build around manual processes.
+- Designed, implemented, and led the replacement of an existing system built around a manual processes.
 - Went from start to launch 3 months after my first day with no customer outages.
-- Uses pub/sub for loose coupling with existing payment services.
+- This system implements pub/sub for loose coupling with existing payment services.

 #### Project: Company Level Contributions